Terms of Reference

 Board Operations

-Meeting attendance.
 Board meetings are run by the Board Chair.
 Board meetings are by default open to all Committee members, who may be invited expressly by a Board member and may join upon request to the Secretariat.
 The Board will make clear to Committee members that their attendance is welcome but optional.
 The Board may choose to make a meeting or part of a meeting closed; if so, the Board must specify this in advance.
+Board meetings are normally attended by members of the Secretariat, but the Board Chair may close the meeting to the Secretariat, including the Executive Director, as needed.

 Evaluating the Board